Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

 COMPLAINTS AGAINST OTHER OFFICERS

+The police noted that SGT Uvaraja had made a number of complaints against his superiors and peers over the years, and that all of these have been investigated and dealt with.

+Some of them are being investigated again, in the light of the allegations which he made just before his death, said SPF.

-In August 2021, the police officer alerted his supervisors that he had spotted other officers vaping within the police compound.
+In August 2021, SGT Uvaraja alerted his supervisors that he had spotted other officers vaping within the police compound.

 In January this year, while in a different police unit, the officer alerted his supervisors that he spotted other officers smoking.
 Investigations found evidence of this and disciplinary action was taken against these officers.